splunk/splunk-connect-for-snmp/docs/architecture/design.md

 # Architecture

-SC4SNMP is deployed using a Kubernetes distribution, typically MicroK8s, that's designed to be a low-touch experience for integration with sensitive edge network devices.
+SC4SNMP is deployed using a Kubernetes distribution, typically MicroK8s, that is designed to be a low-touch experience for integration with sensitive edge network devices.
 It will typically be deployed in the same network management zone as the monitored devices and separated from Splunk by an existing firewall.